Thinking Beyond Borders for Germany.

 For extended business travelers, the types of income that are generally taxed are employment income and German-sourced income, as well as gains from taxable German assets (such as real estate located in Germany); fringe benefits (broadly non-cash employment income) also fall into this category.

 Taxable income is taxed at graduated income tax rates ranging from 14 percent to 45 percent.
-In addition to income tax, a solidarity surcharge amounting to 5.5 percent of the assessed income tax is charged.
+In addition to income tax, a solidarity surcharge amounting to 5.5 percent of the assessed income tax is charged (from tax year 2021 and further: this surtax is levied only, if the income tax exceeds EUR 16,956).
 If the taxpayer is a member of a church that is recognized for tax purposes, church tax at 8 or 9 percent of the income tax is levied.
 Non-resident employees are also subject to income tax at graduated rates as well as a solidarity surcharge.
 Non-residents are not subject to church tax.

 Employees working in Germany are generally subject to German social security payments.
-Extended business travelers from other EU or EEC member states or Switzerland will typically be exempted from contributing to the German social security system under the applicable EEC regulation.
+Extended business travelers from other EU or EEA member states or Switzerland will typically be exempted from contributing to the German social security system under the applicable EC regulation.
 Extended business travelers from other countries/jurisdictions may be exempted under a totalization agreement or under Germany’s domestic laws.